 Pvt.
 Francis Ignatius McGuire

 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm's way.
-The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20th.
-They docked at Pier 7 later that morning.
+The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 At 3:00 P.M., most of the soldiers were taken by bus to Ft.
 Stotsenburg.
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

-At the fort, they were greeted by Gen. Edward King.
-The general apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
-He made sure that they all received Thanksgiving Dinner before he went to have his own.
-Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.
+At the fort, they were greeted by Colonel Edward P. King, who apologized they had to live in tents along the main road between the fort and Clark Airfield.
+He made sure that they had what they needed and received Thanksgiving Dinner before he went to have his own dinner.
+Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.

 Around 12:45, the tankers watched as planes approached the airfield from the north.
 Fifty-four planes were counted by the tankers.
 At first, they believed the planes were American.
 Then, they watched as little silver droplets fell from the planes.
 It was only when explosions took place on the runways that the tankers knew the planes were Japanese.

 The tankers did not have weapons to fight the planes, but two of the half-tracks had been rigged with .50 caliber machine guns on rings that could rotate.
 Zenon Bardowski shot down a Zero from one of the half-tracks during the attack.